MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 register a new converter (See :ref:`kf.api.javadoc` ``Kernel.addConverter()`` method).

-See also :ref:`available.kernel.converters` for a list of existing converters.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification